Skip to main content

 Databases Without Struct Support

-MariaDB/MySQL, SQL Server (outside of table types), and DB2 don't support composite types.
+MariaDB/MySQL, SQL Server (outside of table types), DB2, and SQLite don't support composite types.
 Alternatives:

 • Use separate columns